SnowyMouse/chimera/README.md

 algorithm, drastically cutting down map size.

 If [maps in RAM](#memory-settings) is enabled, compressed maps will be decompressed directly into RAM.
-Otherwise, temp files will be used.
+Otherwise, temp files will be used (placed in Chimera's folder).

 #### Reduced DRM
 Normally, Halo does not allow you to join servers with someone that has the